iSECPartners/LibTech-Auditing-Cheatsheet/README.md

     * Even if the application includes a signature, HTTPS is an easy defense in depth practice
     * For the purposes intended (easy defense in depth), a self-signed certificate is insufficient
 * Is the software distributed to mirrors?
 Does the project have integrity checkers for the mirrors?
-* Does the application only allow patches greater than the current version to be applied, to prevent vulnerable-but-validly-signed older versions from being applied?
+* Does the application only allow patches greater than the current version to be applied?
+    * This prevents vulnerable-but-validly-signed older versions from being applied.